TBD54566975/developer.tbd.website/site/docs/ssi/credential-issuance-service.md

 ### Verify the Credential

-The financial instituion could then verify Mic's credit.
+The financial institution could then verify Mic's credit.

 In an NPM project, install these JavaScript libraries (there are libraries in all languages to do this):